 So, it is clear that you should have a responsive website if you want to do better online.
 Whether you’re an enthusiast blogger or online ecommerce retailer, responsive design is highly important for you.

-Therefore, you should concentrate on building responsive website at the beginning of your website journey.
+Therefore, you should concentrate on building a responsive website at the beginning of your website journey.
 If you’re about to create a WordPress website, you should choose a responsive theme and then customize it to fit your needs.

 However, if you’ve already chosen a static theme, no problem, you can make it responsive by customizing the backend code, setting fluid elements widths and heights, resizing images, optimizing fonts, etc.